opensafely-core/ehrql/tests/generative/README.md

 implementation that it is a sufficient test to check that they always produce the same results from the same inputs.

+## Background

+The most difficult part of the generative tests is teaching Hypothesis how to construct queries out of query model objects.
+The query model has various constraints or validation rules which tell you, given a particular object, what sort of operations you can apply to it and what other kinds of object you can combine it with.

+One way of trying to produce valid queries is just to generate lots of different objects, try sticking them together and reject any structures that are invalid.
+This is what we did at first.
+It has the benefit of being simple, but as the number of different types in the query model grows it becomes harder and harder to randomly generate valid examples and eventually it stops working altogether.

+The approach we take now involves, effectively, applying the query model validation rules backwards.
+We start by deciding on the sort of object we want to end up with e.g. a Series of one-row-per-patient integers.
+Then we ask, given we've got this object, what sorts of operation could validly produce an object like that?
+We then get Hypothesis to pick one.
+That operation in turn requires other inputs and so, again, we ask what sorts of operation could validly produce it and get Hypothesis to pick one.
+This process repeats until we reach a "terminal node" i.e. an operation which doesn't require any inputs.
+(And if Hypothesis doesn't naturally give us a terminal node after reaching a certain depth, we force it to choose one.)

+This is very efficient at generating large and complex queries for testing.
+But applying the validation rules backwards is fundamentally quite a mind-stretching exercise so don't be surprised if it takes a little while for everything to fall into place.

 ## Terminology

 We are used to thinking about query model things such as `Series` as representing a concrete column